yousefelassal/quote-cron/README.md

 > We live in a society bloated with data yet starved for wisdom.
 We're connected 24/7, yet anxiety, fear, depression and loneliness are at an all-time high.
 We must course-correct.

 > A man sees in the world what he carries in his heart.

+> In friendship as well as love, ignorance very often contributes more to our happiness than knowledge.